Everest Base Camp trek in April with snowy landscape

 Includes

-• Airport pickup and Transfer to and from the International Airport to your hotel in Kathmandu.
+• Airport pickup and transfer to and from Tribhuvan International Airport to your hotel in Kathmandu.

-• Two nights' accommodation at a 3-star hotel in Kathmandu (includes breakfast).
+• Two nights' accommodation at a 3-star hotel in Kathmandu (breakfast included).

-• Transportation is as per the itinerary provided by High Camp Adventure.
+• Transportation as per the itinerary provided by High Camp Adventure.

-• Conservation Area and National Park Entry Fees.
+• Conservation Area and National Park Entry Permit Fees.

 • Khumbu Pasang Lhamu Rural Municipality Permit Fees.